 Keep the details of someone that you trust stored on your mobile phone.
-Ideally, it should be someone with a car that isn’t travelling too far away.
-Having this contact number stored on your mobile device may just save your life, and that of an injured motorist.
-In the event you need to call for assistance or if you find a motorist in an accident, you will have someone handy to call.
+Ideally, it should be someone with a car that isn’t traveling too far away.
+Having this contact number stored on your mobile device may just save your life and that of an injured motorist.
+In the event, you need to call for assistance or if you find a motorist in an accident, you will have someone handy to call.

-In case of an accident, having your name, contact number, or address on your body is the best thing you can possibly do.
-Road ID’s are cheap and last a really long time so get one today.
+In case of an accident, having your name, contact number, or address on your body is the best thing you can do.
+Road IDs are cheap and last a long time so get one today.

 Cycling in the city can be a little dicey at times because of all the other traffic on the road.
 It is important to have a saddle bag with a few things in it.
-It can be anything you need to avoid the bumps and bruises.
-Some of the things you could have in the saddle bag include some kind of water bottle, a tire pump, some tools, a snack, and an extra shirt.
+It can be anything you need to avoid bumps and bruises.
+Some of the things you could have in the saddlebag include a water bottle, a tire pump, some tools, a snack, and an extra shirt.